Skip to content

 @staticmethod

-def telemetry(process):
+def monitor(process):

 return process.as_dict(attrs=[